sefyjo/timeline/README.md

 ### Zone
 Zones have three properties:
+- start: an int (positive or negative) which define the year of the begin of the zone
 - end: an int (positive or negative) which define the year of the end of the zone
 - pos: a positive int which define the vertical position of the zone
 - label: a string which named the zone